Protect Your Lungs

 - Wear a mask when using chemicals

-- Wear a mask when visiting crowded indoor spaces when infectious disesases are prevalent
+- Wear a mask (KN96 respirator is preferred) when visiting crowded indoor spaces when infectious diseases are prevalent

 - Turn on the exhaust fan in the kitchen and bathroom to vent vapour and fumes